plumvillage/newsletter/src/en/articles/br-troi-dao-bi--walking-the-path-of-compassion.md

 {% image "article/br-troi-dao-bi/DSC6747-edited.JPG" %}

 I often ask myself: *Have I really seen the path?* This question always accompanies me.
 I still have a lot of fear and sorrow, and a part of me feels that it is difficult to really have non-fear.
 The practice of listening to the bell helps me in these situations.
-When I recite the gatha - “Listening to the bell, I feel my afflictions begin to dissolve”, I see that day by day, my fear and sorrow slowly dissolve.
+When I recite the gatha, “Listening to the bell, I feel my afflictions begin to dissolve”, I see that day by day, my fear and sorrow slowly dissolve.

 ## Wake Up is a precious gem of the Plum Village tradition